kallaspriit/Lightspeed-PHP-PdoModel-Addon/README.md

 --------------
 Simply download the archive and unpack it to the root directory of your project.
 Creates a "pdo" and "data-source" directories under "library".

+Up-to-date version of this tutorial is available on the [addons page](http://lightspeed-php.com/add-ons/pdo-database-model).

 How to set it up
 ----------------